Energy Drinks for Swimmers: The Good & The Bad

 Most energy drinks contain some form of caffeine to give your body an extra boost.
 Caffeine has been used as an ergogenic, or stamina-enhancing, aide for years and consistent benefits have been found in endurance athletic events.
 The reason that caffeine helps is because it delays fatigue by enhancing fat oxidation and maintaining carbohydrate stores.
 In two different studies with athletes, caffeine was shown to increase focus, alertness, and time to exhaustion, but there was no increase in power for the athletes in either of these studies.

 Unfortunately, the negative consequences of drinking energy drinks far outweigh the limited benefits.
-Studies show that when swimmers experience excessive arousal, or nervous system activity, they tend to experience poor performance.
+Studies show that when swimmers experience excessive nervous system activity, they tend to experience poor performance.
 Most swimmers are already in a nervous, excited, or altered state due to pre-race stress, but those who also consume an energy drink make themselves susceptible to increased muscular tension, shallow breathing, or compromised reaction time that often leads to poor performance in the pool.

 After the race is over, energy drinks can also cause insomnia, nervousness, headaches, elevated heart rate, and dehydration.
 Dehydration happens because energy drinks encourage frequent urination, and energy drinks with high sugar content can aggravate and worsen the dehydrating effects of caffeine.
 In addition to these short-term effects, people who stop using energy drinks show withdrawal symptoms that can become very serious and keep you from swimming at your best, if at all.